LeonardLaszlo/nw.js-armv7-binaries/.archive/build-nwjs-v0.16.x.md

 First thing to do is to download [Xubuntu 16.04.1 LTS (Xenial Xerus)] and install it onto your favorite virtual machine.
 For this tutorial [VirtualBox] was chosen.

-The host computer needs to have at least 50GB empty disk space and 8GB RAM.
-The guest machine needs 6GB RAM, 6GB swap area and 44GB disk space.
+The host computer needs to have at least 50 GB empty disk space and 8 GB RAM.
+The guest machine needs 6 GB RAM, 6 GB swap area and 44 GB disk space.
 It is recommended to use a high-speed storage device such an SSD or high-speed HDD.
 A fast internet connection is also an advantage.

 After the operating system installation is completed, in VirtualBox menu, click on Devices/Insert Guest Additions CD image.
 Next click on the CD icon in the Ubuntu menu bar, and run the auto-installer.
 When the installer is done, reboot the guest machine.